-- Take out throat plate by removing the screw. - Remove riving knife and blade guard assembly, Remove the blade. - Mount dado blade according to instructions provided with it. - Test blade nut and blade washer tightness. - Install optional dado throat plate. - Plug in saw and follow dado instructions.
+- Take out throat plate by removing the screw. - Remove riving knife and blade guard assembly.
+Remove the blade. - Mount dado blade according to instructions provided with it. - Test blade nut and blade washer tightness. - Install optional dado throat plate. - Plug in saw and follow dado instructions.
 Always use pushsticks with dado cuts. - Make sure wood does not touch the blade before you turn on saw.
-Let blade obtain full speed before feeding wood into the blade. - When work is completed, press switch off and remove switch key. - Unplug saw and reverse first five steps.
+Let blade obtain full speed before feeding wood into the blade. - When the work is completed, press the switch off and remove the key.
+Unplug the saw, remove the dado insert and dado blade.
+Reinstall the blade, riving knife, blade guard and throat plate.